 The Concurrency analysis adds an overhead to the application execution.
 The overhead often depends on the number of threads and synchronization objects used in the application.
 This is the reason why Elapsed time data provided in the Summary window may differ from the data reported after the application launch outside of the VTune Amplifier.

-The CPU Usage Histogram shows that the average concurrency level of the sample application is about 3.2 while the target concurrency level for this application on the 4-core system is 4.
-If you hover over the highest bar, you see that this application has run 4 threads for almost 11 seconds, which is categorized by the VTune Amplifier as Ideal processor utilization.
-The application has run one and two threads simultaneously for more than 4 seconds, which is classified as Poor parallelization.
+The CPU Usage Histogram shows that the average concurrency level of the sample application is less than 1 while the target concurrency level for this application on the 4-core system is 4.
+If you hover over the highest bar, you see that this application has run 1 threads for almost 64 seconds, which is categorized by the VTune Amplifier as Poor processor utilization on this system.

 Identify the Most Time-consuming Function